arhmichal/arh-console-coloring/README.md

 # arh-console-coloring
-python-based extedable tool for coloring terminal oputput on the fly in pipeline
+python-based extendable tool for coloring terminal oputput on the fly in the pipeline